-If you believe in malevolent witches, as the family did, these point to witchcraft.
+If you believe in malevolent witches, as the family do, these point to witchcraft.
 If you don’t, ergot is as plausible a reason.
-Compare also the environmental causes of horror in The Lighthouse.

-Likewise, does something snatch baby Sam in a heartbeat, or could Thomasin have lost him while delirious and not realised until later?
+Similarly, does a witch snatch baby Sam – or could Thomasin have lost him while delirious?

-Keep in mind there are minimal shots of Thomasin and Sam together.
-We witness their game of peek-a-boo through alternating viewpoints; there’s no certainty these take place in the time scale presented.
+Keep in mind there are minimal shots of them together.
+We see their game of peek-a-boo through alternating viewpoints, but there’s no certainty these take place exactly as presented.

-Being cast out of polite society is the beginning of the family’s terrors.
+Being cut off from polite society is a terrible punishment of itself.
+It’s also the beginning of the family’s terrors.
 William says it’s God’s plan to teach them humility but Katherine remembers:

 “Was Christ not led into the wilderness to be ill-met by the Devil?”

 The family is among the first to leave England for the new world.
-William calls this new land a wilderness … though of course that conveniently exorcises the native peoples who already live there.
+William calls this new land a wilderness – though of course that exorcises the native peoples who already live there.

 But then the family are expelled into literal wilderness, far from human company and God’s mercy.
-In horror terms this is a fertile location for psychological terror because there’s no one else around.
+In horror terms this is a fertile location for psychological terror.

 Still, the family cling to subtle games of social ritual.
-Even though they’re utterly isolated they give the farm a boundary, beyond which lies yet another wilderness (the woods).
+Despite being alone, they give the farm a boundary, beyond which lies yet another wilderness.

 As an unknown, untamed space, the woods take on the role of unholy land full of strange creatures and witches.
-It’s a psychological trick that helps the family feel such terrors are outside, out there and at a distance.
+It’s a psychological trick that helps the family feel such terrors are outside, at a distance.

-Of course, the family still find ways to transgress this fictional boundary, thus inviting evil – or guilty consciences – onto the farm.
+Of course, they then find ways to breach this arbitrary boundary, thus inviting evil – or guilty consciences – onto the farm.

 Incidentally, while isolation is a staple of horror, it underlines why Rosemary’s Baby is noteworthy.
-It also features hallucination and religion, yet its isolation takes place in a crowded city.
+That story also relies on religion and hallucination, yet its isolation takes place in a crowded city.